-The Eye Institute of Utah is a comprehensive ophthalmology practice offering a full spectrum of vision correction and treatment services.
+The Eye Institute of Utah is a premier ophthalmology practice offering a comprehensive range of vision correction options and eye care services.
 We have dedicated specialists who can address most any eye condition with procedures ranging from LASIK, Custom Cataract Surgery, to Dry Eye, Glaucoma, Retina and Cornea Treatments.
-In addition to performing these life changing procedures, we can also help you with simple vision problems and provide preventative vision care for you and your family.
+Our team is dedicated to caring for your vision and eye health, including preventative care and surgical treatment for the whole family.
 Come visit our fully equipped, state-of-the-art facility and see why our doctors are considered some of the most skilled specialists in the country.

 Based on over 3592 Reviews